jeusgao/jobot_factory_nlp_simple/readme.md

-A light tool for TF Model building/training/evaluating for simple nlp tasks just by params configuration, training/evaluating monitor and params configure GUI with streamlit, and publish all models' predictors api automatic
+A light tool for TF Model building/training/evaluating for simple nlp tasks just by params configuration, training/evaluating monitor and params configure GUI with streamlit, and auto publish all models' predictor apis

 copy pretrained LM into hub/bases/ (bert, rbt, albert ...)